bswck/configzen/README.md

 #### Wrapping interchangeable modules

-You can wrap modules in-place with configuration models:
+You can wrap modules outside them with configuration models:

 ```python
 # setup.py